tea

 Avoid wearing perfume or strongly scented deodorant.
 Perfumes can interfere with the subtle scents of a tea ceremony.
 A tea ceremony involves all five senses.

 Bring a pair of white socks (or white tabi) to change into.
 Shoes can damage the tatami flooring.
+If you do not have white socks, any clean pair of socks will do.

 If this will be your first experience with the Japanese tea ceremony, some things to know include: